quicwg/base-drafts/draft-ietf-quic-http.md

 MUST treat a GOAWAY frame on a stream other than the control stream as a connection error ({{errors}}) of type HTTP_WRONG_STREAM.

-The last stream identifier in the GOAWAY frame contains the highest- numbered stream identifier for which the sender of the GOAWAY frame might have taken some action on or might yet take action on.
+The last stream identifier in the GOAWAY frame contains the highest-numbered stream identifier for which the sender of the GOAWAY frame might have taken some action on or might yet take action on.
 All streams up to and including the identified stream might have been processed in some way.
 The last stream